About Midwest Recycling Center

 - Joplin Tornado Disaster Area Cleanup: We worked with the EPA and recycled everything with a cord or battery that was able to be extracted from the carnage (over 312,000 lbs).

 - North Dakota Flood Disaster Area: Over 200,000 lbs of material diverted from the landfill by MRC on this project.

 - Manage over 100 schools’ electronic material in the State of Missouri.

-- Manage over 100 community recycling events annually with the support of the Solid Waste Management District and St. Louis County Health Dept.
+- Manage over 100 community recycling events annually with the support of the Solid Waste Management District and St. Louis County Health Department.

 - Official electronics recycler of St. Louis Earth Day event!
 (Largest in Midwest)

-- Recycled every electronic item, robot controller, air conditioner, water fountain, lead and rechargeable battery, non-PCB ballast, et cetera, from the two million square foot Chrysler plant demolished in Fenton, MO.
+- Recycled every electronic item, robot controller, air conditioner, water fountain, lead and rechargeable battery, non-PCB ballast, and more from the two million square foot Chrysler plant demolished in Fenton, MO.

 - Recycle all obsolete electronics from the State of Missouri Surplus, as well as manage events with the Missouri State Recycling Program.

 - Decommissions and provides Freon removal on lab and testing equipment, as well as recovers Freon for the Meramec Regional Planning Commission, St. Louis University, and Southeast Missouri State University.